To build a new tactic, one can use the tactic

 this case can usually be neglected.

-To obtain a weak-head-normal form, one calls Normalize.whnf
+To obtain a weak-head-normal form, one calls Normalize.whnf, or,

 differ according the reduction